 How Much Does it Cost to Own a Wheelchair Van for 1 Year?

-And when budgeting, you want to determine not only how much a wheelchair van costs, but how much it costs after buying.
+When budgeting, you want to determine not only the cost of a wheelchair van but also the cost after buying it.

 Despite all your research, you’re struggling to find all the information you need to create an informed and balanced budget.
-What if you buy a wheelchair van and then can’t afford whatever maintenance it needs throughout the year?
+What if you buy a wheelchair van and can’t afford maintenance throughout the year?

 Don’t worry.
 In this article, you’ll learn a general estimation from MoveMobility’s industry experts on how much it costs to own a wheelchair van for a year, answering questions such as: